Automated regime classification in multidimensional time series data using sliced Wasserstein k-means clustering: Introduction

-We begin by studying in detail the behaviour of the Wasserstein k-means clustering algorithm proposed in \citet{horvath2021clustering}, applied to one-dimensional time series data.
-In particular, we study the dynamics of the algorithm and investigate how varying different hyperparameters impacts the performance of the clustering algorithm for different random initialisations.
-We compute simple metrics that we find are useful in identifying high-quality clusterings, which is especially important when ground-truth labels for regimes do not exist.
+We begin by studying in detail the behaviour of the Wasserstein k-means clustering algorithm proposed in \citet{horvath2021clustering}, applied to one-dimensional (1d) time series data.
+We extend the previous work by studying, in detail, the dynamics of the clustering algorithm and how varying the hyperparameters impacts the performance over different random initialisations.
+We compute simple metrics that we find to be useful in identifying high-quality clusterings, which is especially important when ground-truth labels for regimes do not exist.

-Then, we extend the technique of Wasserstein k-means clustering to multidimensional time series data by approximating the multidimensional Wasserstein distance via a sliced Wasserstein distance, as introduced by \cite{rabin2012wasserstein}.
-We call the resulting method `sliced Wasserstein k-means (sWk-means) clustering' and apply the method to the problem of automated regime detection in multidimensional time series.
+We then extend the technique of Wasserstein k-means clustering to multidimensional time series data by approximating the multidimensional Wasserstein distance via a sliced Wasserstein distance, as introduced by \cite{rabin2012wasserstein}.
+We call the resulting method `sliced Wasserstein k-means (sWk-means) clustering' and apply the method to the problem of automated regime classification in multidimensional time series.

-We begin by demonstrating the validity and effectiveness of the sWk-means method by applying it to synthetic multidimensional time series data.
-Finally, we show that our method is able to identify market regimes in multidimensional financial time series effectively and efficiently, using publicly available FX spot rate data as a case study.
+We demonstrate the validity and effectiveness of the sWk-means method by applying it to synthetic multidimensional time series data.
+Again, we study how the hyperparameters impact the performance of the clustering algorithm.
+Finally, we show that our method is able to identify market regimes in real multidimensional financial time series effectively and efficiently, using publicly available FX spot rate data as a case study.
 We conclude with remarks about some limitations of our approach and potential complementary or alternative approaches.